VP-VLA: Visual Prompting as an Interface for Vision-Language-Action Models: Conclusion

 \section{Conclusion}

 This paper presents VP-VLA, a novel dual-system vision-language-action framework.
-By decoupling high-level reasoning from low-level execution, our approach leverages a ``System 2 Planner'' to translate complex linguistic instructions into explicit, structured visual prompts, including cross-hairs and bounding boxes.
+By decoupling high-level reasoning from low-level execution, our approach leverages a ``System 2 Planner'' to translate complex linguistic instructions into explicit and structured visual prompts.
 These spatial anchors, combined with an auxiliary visual grounding objective during training, effectively guide the ``System 1 Controller'' to perform precise manipulation tasks.
-Extensive evaluations across simulated benchmarks, including Robocasa-GR1-Tabletop and SimplerEnv, as well as real-world cluttered scenarios, demonstrate the superior performance of VP-VLA.
+Extensive evaluations across simulated benchmarks, including Robocasa-GR1-Tabletop and SimplerEnv, as well as real-world cluttered scenarios, demonstrate the superior performance and generalization of VP-VLA.